tanancuit06/De-Ars-Aedifico/README.md

 ### Requirements

 1. To be a progressive and modular software that can accomodate new features without breaking existing essential ones.
-2. To use the best coding practices to achieve a clean code and aimed to opimitization in the numerical analyses.
+2. To use the best coding practices to achieve a clean code and aimed to optimization in the numerical analyses.
 3. To make full use of free open source libraries and tools and offer a new FOSS product.
 4. Aimed to be used primarely by using a GUI but also with the possibility to work with scripts.

 ### Procedures

-1. The scripts are going to initially developed by using Python 3.0 in order to get working features delivered at a fast pace and will serve as prototypes of the optimized rewritten scripts in C++.
+1. The scripts are going to be initially developed by using Python 3.0 in order to get working features delivered at a fast pace and will serve as prototypes.
+After successful testing, these are going to be rewritten in C++ as structural calculations are not suited to be done in Python.
 2. It will use procedural and object oriented paradigms.

 ## License